 MariaDB supports both data-in-motion encryption (e.g., connections and replication) and data-at-rest encryption (i.e., transparent data encryption), data protection via roles and dynamic data masking (full or partial) and database protection from denial-of-service attacks.
 In addition, it includes a database firewall capable of blocking queries based on syntax, role, frequency and/or time.

-MariaDB can replicate data to MariaDB AX via a change-data-capture (CDC) stream to support scalable, high-performance analytics on near real-time data.
-MariaDB AX uses distributed, columnar storage and massively parallel processing (MPP) to support ad hoc, on-demand analytics on billions of rows without the need for indexes.
+MariaDB can replicate data via a change-data-capture (CDC) stream to support scalable, high-performance analytics on near real-time data.
+MariaDB Platform uses distributed, columnar storage and massively parallel processing (MPP) to support ad hoc, on-demand analytics on billions of rows without the need for indexes.

 MariaDB supports JSON documents, geospatial data, sequences and virtual columns – and is the first enterprise open source database with out-of-the-box support for temporal tables and queries via system-versioned tables and standard SQL syntax.
 In addition, MariaDB supports window functions, common table expressions, user-defined functions (scalar and aggregate) and set operators (UNION, INTERSECT and EXCEPT).